craigahobbs/ollama-chat/README.md

 ~~~

+## Conversation Templates

+Conversation Templates allow you to repeat the same prompts with different models.
+Templates can define variables for
+use in the template title and prompt text (e.g., `{{var}}`).

+There are two ways to create a template.
+Click "Add Template" from the index page, and a new template is created and
+opened in the template editor.
+The other way is to click "Template" from a conversation view's menu.

 ## Prompt Commands

 Ollama Chat supports special **prompt commands** that allow you to include file and URL content in